 The Circle Diagram of an Induction motor is very useful to study its performance under all operating conditions.
 The construction of the circle diagram is based on the approximate equivalent circuit shown below.
 It is the diagrammatic representation of the performance of the induction motor.
-The circle diagram provides the information about the power output, losses and the efficiency of the induction motor.
+The circle diagram provides information about the power output, losses, and the efficiency of the induction motor.

 - Construction of the Circle Diagram

 - Significance of lines on the Circle Diagram

 Let the phase voltage V1 be taken along the vertical axis OY as shown in the figure below: